Jo-Lam/explosion/README.md

 ## Overview

-Large datasets often contain natural variations and errors ("explosions") in fields such as names, dates, postcodes, and more.
+Large datasets often contain natural variations and historical values in fields such as names, dates, postcodes, and more.
 Understanding these variations helps:

 * **Characterize** the distribution of real‑world data inconsistencies (metadata.json)
-* **Drive deduplication** by focusing on truly distinct variants (explosions.json)
+* **Drive deduplication** by focusing on truly distinct variants (explosions.json) - to minimise combinations of historical identifiers

 ## Context